code-with-amitk/Code-examples/c++/c++11/lambda_expression.md

 - `[   ]` called Capture List
   - captures local/Global variables defined outside lambda to be used inside lambda function.
-  - For changing Values of passed variables:
+  - Changing Values of passed variables:
-    a.
-Passed by value: Cannot be changed.
+    - Passed by value: Cannot be changed.
 This passes variables are Read-Only
-    b.
-Passed as reference variable: Can be changed.
+    - Passed as reference variable: Can be changed.
 - `()` called Parameter list which is Optional
   - Function Parameters to be passed.
 - `mutable` keyword is Optional